It's hard not to meet it in Bologna. It's around you in every corner, in every season.

 Who would ever put pasta on a cake???

 Here we are, Bolognesi.
 Caramelized tagliatelle, a little bit thinner than 8mm, with orange juice on a marzipan basis with almonds.
 And liquor of course.

-If you're looking for a surprising food souvenir to take home from Bologna, this is the one.
+If you're looking for one of the best desserts of Bologna and a surprising food souvenir to take home, this is the one.